Karewan/KnBle/README.md

 <uses-permission android:name="android.permission.BLUETOOTH_CONNECT" />
 ```

-Then initialize
+Then initialize, return false if device is not BLE compatible
 ```java
 boolean success = KnBle.gi().init(getApplicationContext());
 ```

-Verify is init correctly, return false if device is not BLE compatible
+At any time you can check if the initialization is correct, return false if the device is not BLE compatible
 ```java
 boolean isInit = KnBle.gi().isInit();
 ```